 $1000 Invested In This Stock 10 Years Ago, Would Be Worth This Much

-Fortinet (NASDAQ:FTNT) has outperformed the market over the past 10 years by 19.09% on an annualized basis.
+Tractor Supply (NASDAQ:TSCO) has outperformed the market over the past 10 years by 6.74% on an annualized basis.

-Buying $1,000 In FTNT: 10 years ago, an investor could have purchased 48.15 shares of Fortinet at the time with $1,000.
-This investment in FTNT would have produced an average annual return of 33.19%.
-Currently, Fortinet has a market capitalization of $59.84 billion.
+Buying $1,000 In TSCO: 10 years ago, an investor could have purchased 28.33 shares of Tractor Supply at the time with $1,000.
+This investment in TSCO would have produced an average annual return of 20.7%.
+Currently, Tractor Supply has a market capitalization of $27.14 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.